dojo/docs/dijit/Editor.rst

 Both the "plugins" parameter and the "extraPlugins" parameter are arrays, where each element in the array can be a simple string or an object (if you need to set options on a plugin).

-This example adds the font selection widget to the editor by setting extraPlugins:
+This example adds the text color, background color, and font selection plugins to the editor by setting extraPlugins.

-TODO

-This example starts from scratch, thus removing some items from the toolbar (as compared to the default), like underline, and adding other features:
+(Technically, the FontChoice plugin provides two commands, foreground-color and highlight-color.)

 .. cv-compound::